Macazusa/ICT171-Cloud-Server-Project/README.md

 * Live JavaScript date and time display
 * Dark mode button
 * Interactive tab navigation
+* HTTPS access through a custom domain name

-The website is hosted on the EC2 instance and can be accessed using the public IP address.
+The website is hosted on the EC2 instance and can be accessed using the custom domain name.

 ## Scripting Component